prunkdump/GNUVario/_tutorials/soldering_tips.md

 {% include tutoimg.md name="stip1.JPG" %}
 {% include tutoimg.md name="stip2.JPG" %}

 2. Check the component's placement.
-If it's not good, heat the solder again while replacing it.
+If it seems not good, heat the solder again while replacing it.
 {% include tutoimg.md name="stip3.JPG" %}

-3. When the placement seems perfect you can solder the other pins.
+3. When the placement is perfect you can solder the other pins.
 {% include tutoimg.md name="stip4.JPG" %}

 Next **don't hesitate to heat the solder sufficiently**.
-The components used in this tutorial are not very temperature sensitive and making good quality soldering is determinant.
+The components used in this tutorial are not very temperature sensitive.
+And making good quality soldering is determinant.
 I advise soldering each pin in two steps :

-1. Apply just a little amount of solder two make contact between the two parts
+1. Apply just a little amount of solder to make contact between the two parts.
-2. Heat the solder again **at least 2 seconds** before applying the right amount of solder
+2. Heat the solder again **at least 2 seconds** before applying the right amount of solder.

-Pay particular attention to ground plane connections.
-Like this :
+Pay particular attention to ground plane connections like this :
 {% include tutoimg.md name="groundpin.JPEG" %}
-They are very difficult to heat due to the hight temperature dicipation.
+They are very difficult to heat due to the high temperature dissipation.
 Don't hesitate to let the soldering iron until 10 seconds.

-Finally pay attention that **all the soldering in the center of the board need to be as flat as possible** to avoid damaging the LiPo battery placed just under the PCB :
+Finally pay attention that **all the soldering in the center of the board need to be as flat as possible**.
+This is needed to avoid damaging the LiPo battery placed just under the PCB :
 {% include tutoimg.md name="batterypcb.JPG" %}